uk00007/Capstone_Project_SA_2025/README.md

 Price formula: price = 10 × (1 + demand/norm_factor)

-Model 3: Competitive Adjustment
+Model 3: Competitive Adjustment for price of Target Lot

 Distance-based competitive pricing considering nearby lot prices

 Effect coefficient calculation: 1/distance_to_competitor

 Price adjustment: price = price + 0.6 × (competitor_price - price) × (effect_coeff / total_effect)
+Note: The target lot price adjustment is made for each of the competitors, updating price by the above mentioned formula in every iteration.

 # 4. Alert and Congestion Management System
-The intelligent alert system monitors occupancy levels and provides re-routing recommendations:
+The alert system monitors occupancy levels and provides re-routing recommendations:

 Congestion Monitoring: Real-time tracking of occupancy rates with 70% threshold alerts

-Re-routing Logic: Identification of alternative parking options within 5-lot radius
+Re-routing Logic: Identification of alternative parking options within 5 competitors with respect to distance

 Price Comparison: Continuous monitoring of competitive pricing for optimization opportunities